 Théoden, King of Rohan, has lived a long and mostly unfulfilled life.
 For too long, he was an ineffective leader.
 For too long, he sat by as his country and his people suffered.
 After Aragorn departs, one of Théoden’s soldiers speaks aloud that which all others are thinking, “He (Aragorn) leaves because there is no hope…We cannot defeat the armies of Mordor.”
 They know they cannot win this fight.
 It is at this moment of despair, that Théoden truly becomes the king he has always desired to be.
 He responds with such resolve that it calms the hearts of his soldiers and prepares them for what they must do.
 “No we cannot.
 But we will meet them in battle nonetheless.”
 Théoden recognized the hopelessness of their situation, but he recognized something even more important: the absolute rightness of their task.
 The righteousness of it all.
 They would ride to war and die in war because it was the right thing to do.

 In what is possibly the crowning cinematic achievement of the film, the Rohirrim arrive at the Fields of Pelennor, outside the walls of Gondor’s capital city, Minas Tirith, to find a host of enemy warriors swarming as far as the eye can see.
 It is a veritable ocean of orcs, trolls, and other creatures of darkness and evil.
 Théoden calls to his troops.
 He rallies them with his chant of “Death!”
-They charge, building speed as they take arrow after arrow, and finally, triumphantly, they break through the line of terrified orcs.
-They completely turn the tide of the battle.
-They rally the armies of Gondor.
-They bring hope and courage to the free peoples of Middle Earth.
+The Rohirrim charge, building speed as they take arrow after arrow, and finally, triumphantly, they break through the line of terrified orcs.
+They completely turn the tide of the battle, rally the armies of Gondor and bring hope and courage to the free peoples of Middle Earth.
 The orcs flee in fear knowing that they cannot stand against the righteous fury of the Rohirrim.
 It is a beautiful sight.

 It is then that the Rohirrim realize that Mordor is stronger than they realized and another army had been held in reserve: an army of oliphaunts (giant elephants) prepared to lay waste to anyone still on the battlefield.
 Hope turns sour and despair sets in again.